top of page

 • Should be cleaned properly

-• Presented on solid base (wood or cardboard) with no larger than a 1-inch margin
+• Presented on solid base (wood or cardboard)

 • Entries judged by cleanliness, uniformity of appearance, color, aroma, and absence of cracks and shrinkage.